Dragoon-Lab/LaitsV3/README.md

 4. Go to netbeans -> plugins editor -> downloaded tab -> add plugin -> install these 2 files.
 Restart netbeans IDE.
 5. Right click on the project -> properties -> check enable ivy.
 Point ivy file and settings file to ivy.xml & ivysettings.xml (you can pull these two files from git), respectively.

+6. In the third line of ivy.xml, the module  and organisation to be the name of your netbeans project.